 Launched in March 2020, billx is a platform that provides instant, secure and frictionless payments between any person or business.
-Powered by Open Banking, billx values its ability to allow businesses to get paid from customers’ bank accounts instantly, at a fraction of the cost of alternative methods.
-The company also put a significant emphasis on building solutions for its customers, they want to hear about your biggest payment challenges, so they can build the platform out.
+Powered by Open Banking, billx values its ability to allow businesses to get paid from customers’ bank accounts instantly.
+Everytime at a fraction of the cost of alternative methods.
+The company also put a significant emphasis on building solutions for its customers.
+They want to hear about your biggest payment challenges, so they can build the platform out.
 Listening and developing on prospective user feedback ensures that billx has the tools that its users desperately need.
-With several high profile banks supporting the startup, including Lloyds, Barclays, HSBC, Monzo and more, 2021 looks like it’s going to be a very special year for the guys over at billx as they launch the platform!
+With several high profile banks supporting the start-ups, including Lloyds, Barclays, HSBC, Monzo and more.
+2021 looks like it’s going to be a very special year for the guys over at billx as they launch the platform!

-Honestly Good is a London-based food start-up bringing something fresh and new to the smoothie scene!
+Honestly Good is a London-based food start-ups bringing something fresh and new to the smoothie scene!
 The company offers customers incredibly wide-ranging, pre-cut and tasty smoothie recipe packs, delivered straight to your door.
 All you have to do is chuck them in a blender with some liquid.
 From “Simply the Zest”, “Good Morning Sunshine”& “Berry Nice”, the range of recipes ensures customers come back.
-Founder, Vikesh Kotecha thanks his superhero Mum, who made smoothies for him when he was younger, for inspiring him to start the business.
+Founder, Vikesh Kotecha thanks his superhero Mum, who made smoothies for him when he was younger.
+Thus inspiring him to start the business.